geoffreyweal/Literature_Mining_Tutorial/README.md

 ## Instructions to Begin this Tutorial

 Click on each notebook below that you want to open in Google Colab.
-The notebooks are designed to be consecutively followed.
+These notebooks are designed to be consecutively followed.

 **RECOMMENDED**: Right click each link as you go, one at a time, and load each link as a new tab in your browser.